 We’ve used our Travelwifi hotspot for well over four years.
 That’s given us plenty of chances to review it and I honestly don’t know how we managed without it!

 As frequent travelers, it’s kept us connected while traveling in countries like Canada, the USA, Mexico, Europe, Ecuador and even Colombia, among other places.
 Since we work as we travel, we need reliable WiFi everywhere, and we found that we have that with our little Teppy.
-If you’re interested, you can read our original review of the Travelwifi here.

 The International WiFi Hotspot – Tep 4G Wireless